A Study of Ponatinib With Chemotherapy in Children, Teenagers, and Adults With Philadelphia Chromosome-Positive Acute Lymphoblastic Leukemia

 Open to people ages 1-21

-- Performance Status: Karnofsky performance status ≥50% for patients >16 years of age or Lansky Play Scale ≥50% for patients ≤16 years of age.
+- Performance Status: Karnofsky performance status ≥50% for participants ≥16 years of age or Lansky Play Scale ≥50% for participants <16 years of age.

-- Have recovered to less than Grade 2 National Cancer Institute common terminology criteria for adverse events (NCI CTCAE) version 5, or to baseline, from any nonhematologic toxicities (except alopecia) due to previous therapy.
+- Have recovered to less than Grade 2 National Cancer Institute common terminology criteria for adverse events (NCI CTCAE) Version 5.0, or to baseline, from any nonhematologic toxicities (except alopecia) due to previous therapy.

 - Participants must meet the following criteria related to prior therapies: